-Aaron Seamon brings considerable capital formation and corporate governance expertise to clients in a variety of regulated industries.
-He has assumed leading roles in structuring and implementing numerous public offerings and private placements of equity, debt and hybrid securities, as well as through various government sponsored programs.
-In the past two years alone Aaron has represented clients in more than 30 public capital transactions totaling US$18 billion.
-He also has significant experience advising boards and special committees on a variety of governance and financial reporting matters.
+Aaron has also assumed leading roles in structuring and implementing numerous public offerings and private placements of equity, debt and hybrid securities, as well as through various government sponsored programs.
+Since the financial crisis, Aaron has represented issuers, underwriters and sources of capital in hundreds of public and private offerings, resulting in billions in capital being raised.

 Award Mouse thought multimedia interface book medal screen monitor

-• Advising leading financial institutions in structuring bank note programs, medium term note programs and commercial paper programs and related issuances in the United States, Europe and Canada.
+• Issuer’s counsel to numerous leading financial institutions in structuring bank note programs, medium term note programs and commercial paper programs and related issuances in the United States, Europe and Canada.

 Education